alexeilebedev/openacr/README.md

 There are two other types of fldfuncs in addition to substr: bitfields and externally-defined values.
 These will be described later.

 The expression such as '.RL' is not limited to 3 characters.

-It can be any number.
-For example, '.RL/RR' first drops everything to the right of the last dot, then selects everything to the right of the last `/`.
+The substr expression consists of triples of characters, where the first character is what to look for in the string (in this case '.'), the second character is where to start (in this case start at the right side of the string, 'R'), and the third character specifies what part of the string to take after the match is found, or the search stops.
+If the match is not found, search stops at the opposite end of the string.
+So, the expression .RL means "Scan from the right until you find the character or hit the left side of the string.
+Then, return everything to the right of the current position".
+These triples can be repeated as many times as necessary to "bite off" pieces of the string, for example .RL.RL removes the 2 trailing dots from a string.
+The corresponding C++ function that implements this search is called algo::Pathcomp.

-The funciton that parses these expressions is called Pathcomp, and we can easily show its source code right on the comman line:
+The funciton that parses these expressions is called Pathcomp, and we can easily view its source code:

     $ src_func % Pathcomp